LOADING ...

 We whispered our to them, believing that their charity would sustain us.

-But became a large part of how we learn
+But stories a large part of how we learn

 They become a part of how we remember; we can almost everything,

-When we learned that this tiny marble we call the world has rules.
+When we learned that this blue marble we call the world has rules.

 An lesson brought to you by your memories.

-I remember the story of the titan Atlas, who was also the god of
+I remember the story of the Atlas, who was also the god of astronomy

-The original global positioning system sending sailors safely home by them which constellation to keep starboard.
+The global positioning system sending sailors safely home by telling them which constellation to keep starboard.

 He taught us the stars, and in all this, while he held up ours